MY VIEW FROM THE COCKPIT

 My life was changed.

-John 6:28-29 is a very touching scripture.
+John 6:28-29 is a very touching scripture to a sceptic seeker.
 Jesus, the disciples, some of the Pharisees and some normal Jewish people were walking along the road.
 “Then they asked Him, ‘What must we do to do the works God requires?’”
 Notice “works” is pleural.
-That means the askers wanted a list of ALL the things a person MUST do to be able to enter into Heaven.
-My interpretation is “What do I HAVE-TO-DO to achieve salvation with our Heavenly Father.”
+That means the asker wanted a list of ALL the things a person MUST do to be able to enter into Heaven.
+What is the “have-to-do list?”

-As I began to grasp this, slowly, peace, contentment and joy began to fill my life.
+As I slowly began to grasp this, peace, contentment and joy began to fill my life.
 Since that day my story only gets better.
 I am a changed man.
 My life has a purpose far greater than I had ever realized before.
 My life now centers on a daily walk with Him and it effects virtually every decision I make.

 Our goals had many faces.
 One was to go into small rural villages in the Third World with a team of 90-100 where we took over a school compound and converted it into a med/surgical hospital with dirt floors.
 In order for the locals to be seen by doctors and cared for, every person and family member had to hear the Gospel in their language multiple times.